jj-zhu/jj-zhu.github.io/index.md

 published: true
 ---
 ![jjzhu](/images/jzhu-photo.jpg){:style="float: right;margin-right: 14px;margin-right: 7px;margin-top: 7px;width: 320px;display: block"}
-I am an independent research group leader at the [Weierstrass Institute for Applied Analysis and Stochastics, Berlin](https://www.wias-berlin.de/).
+I am a research group leader at the [Weierstrass Institute for Applied Analysis and Stochastics, Berlin](https://www.wias-berlin.de/).
+My group focuses on research in state-of-the-art machine learning and optimization, in algorithm, theory, and large-scale computation.
 Prior to Berlin, I worked as a postdoctoral researcher in machine learning at the Max Planck Institute for Intelligent Systems in Tübingen, Germany.
-My Ph.D. study was in optimization, with William Hager at the University of Florida.
+My Ph.D. study was in numerical optimization, at the University of Florida.
 See [here](/about/) for a short bio.
 I also write [a non-research blog here](https://jj-zhu.github.io/blog/).
 Though the frequency of updates depends on how busy I am at the moment.

 To get in touch, click the icon at the bottom of the page.